abdielsudiro/altcoin-seeder/README.md

 Typically, you'll need root privileges to listen to port 53 (name service).

 One solution to this is the use of setcap.
-Install it with your package management system and then use:
+Install it with your package management system and then use: <br>
 ``` $ setcap cap_net_bind_service=+eip /path/to/dnsseed.
 This will allow the program to bind to port 53. ```

 Another solution is using an iptables rule (Linux only) to redirect it to
-a non-privileged port:
+a non-privileged port: <br>

 ``` $ iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353 ```